WayneD/script.tv.show.next.aired/README.txt

-LatestEpisodeNumber (episode number of the last episode) LatestSeasonNumber  (season number of the last episode) AirDay		    (day of the week the show is aired, eg 'Tuesday') ShortTime	    (time the show is aired, eg. '08:00 pm') Art(poster)        (tv show poster)
+LatestEpisodeNumber (episode number of the last episode) LatestSeasonNumber  (season number of the last episode) AirDay		    (day of the week the show is aired, eg 'Tuesday') ShortTime	    (time the show is aired, eg. '08:00 PM') Art(poster)        (tv show poster)
 Art(banner)        (tv show banner)
 Art(fanart)        (tv show fanart)